gambolputty/wiktionary-de-parser/README.md

 - `text` (_string_): The [Wikitext](https://en.wikipedia.org/wiki/Wiki#Editing) of the current word entry/section
 - `current_record` (_Dict_): A dictionary with all values of the current iteration (e. g. `current_record['lang_code']`)

-It returns a `Dict` with the results or `False` if the record was processed unsuccesfully.
+It must return a `Dict` with the results or `False` if the record was processed unsuccesfully.

 ```python
 # Create a new extraction method